ICanBoogie/ActiveRecord/README.md

 or worry about injection.

 Finaly, using __providers__ you can define all your connections and models in a single place.
-Connections are established and models are instanciated on demand, so feel free the define hundreds of them.
+Connections are established and models are instantiated on demand, so feel free the define hundreds of them.